biscuit-auth/website/docs/src/Authorization-Policies.md

 right("bucket_5678", "/folder1/hello.txt", "write");
 ```

-At last, the verifier provides a policy to test that we have the rights for this
+At last, the authorizer provides a policy to test that we have the rights for this
 operation:

 ```